shachaudhary/hello-world/README.md

 # hello-world
 this is my first repository
 So I am 39 years old and recently started to learn programming.
-I love the fact that I can create something out of nothing and build sooftwares which are very useful.
+I love the fact that I can create something out of nothing and build softwares which are very useful.